-- 6.67 All organisations should have a formal policy for the handling of safety notifications which clearly defines executive responsibility and associated system of delegation to the nominated Equipment Co-ordinator. - 6.68 Local details should include the following key elements: - Chief Executive's responsibility;
+- 6.62 All organisations should have a formal policy for the handling of safety notifications which clearly defines executive responsibility and associated system of delegation to the nominated Incidents and Alerts Safety Officer. - 6.63 Local details should include the following key elements: - Chief Executive's responsibility;

 - an Executive Director's responsibilities.
-In the case of Health Boards, this should be the director with responsibility for medical equipment as defined in MHRA Managing Medical Devices 58 and CEL 35 (2010) 48; - Equipment Co-ordinator responsibilities; - the process for receiving, evaluation and filtering of notifications and distribution of Alerts including distribution of lessons learned; - responsibilities of Managers and staff designated to take action in response to Safety Alerts; - record keeping; - reporting and monitoring of internal cascade systems including adverse events, alerts received, assessed and acted on.
+In the case of Health Boards, this should be the director with responsibility for medical equipment as defined in MHRA Managing Medical Devices 58 and CEL 35 (2010) 48; - Incidents and Alerts Safety Officer responsibilities; - the process for receiving, evaluation and filtering of notifications and distribution of alerts/notices including distribution of lessons learned; - responsibilities of Managers and staff designated to take action in response to Safety Alerts/Notices; - record keeping; - reporting and monitoring of internal cascade systems including adverse events, alerts/notices received, assessed and acted on.